sethvincent/directory-command/README.md

 module.exports = { command, args, flags}
 ```

+#### Accessing all args as an array

+To get all arg values as an array in their original order, use `args._`.
+This array will not include flags, only the values of args as they've been entered on the command line.

 ### Flags

 Unlike args, the order that they are defined in does not matter, and they can be placed in any order when using a cli tool.